Documenting Risk Management and Intervention Evaluation

 - Document patient/family education delivered, materials used, and teach-back understanding.

-- Update plan status as goal met, unmet, or terminated based on current evidence.
+- Update plan status as goal met, partially met, unmet, or terminated based on current evidence and timeframe.

 - Escalate and revise care plan when response suggests deterioration or inadequate improvement.